Pnau: 2010–2011: Soft Universe

 In 2010, Pnau's track "Baby" (remixed by Breakbot) appeared in the release of Sony Computer Entertainment's "Gran Turismo 5", in the Background Music (BGM) playlist.

-Pnau – Nick Littlemore (left), Peter Mayes (right) – performing at Sir Stewart Bovell Park, Busselton, January 2012.

 In February 2011, Pnau released "The Truth", the lead single from their forthcoming fourth studio album, Soft Universe.
 Soft Universe was released in June 2011 and peaked at number 13 on the ARIA Charts.
 Littlemore has described it as a very "emotional" album, inspired by the breakup with his long-time girlfriend.
 With input from John, the album features Littlemore singing all the vocals on the album along with tracks co-written with fellow Aussie artist Martin Craft and producer Mark Saunders.
 The album was positively received, although mainly critics expressed discontent with the lack of the "endearing weirdness of previous Pnau and Empire releases."
 The Soft Universe album received the Australian Independent Record (AIR) Award for Best Independent Dance/Electronica Album.